'He was sadly subsequently discovered already deceased when the lorry stopped at its location in Seaforde'

 and live on Freeview channel 276

-It is understood the pedestrian was struck by a lorry in the The Square area of the town and was subsequently found deceased when the vehicle stopped in Seaforde.
+An investigation has been launched into the incident which claimed Mr Buggea’s life.
+Police believe he was was struck by a lorry in the The Square area of the town and was subsequently found deceased when the vehicle stopped several miles away in Seaforde.

 “Officers attended the scene alongside colleagues from other emergency services.
 A number of roads were closed for a time between Seaforde and Ballynahinch town centre in order to enable police enquiries into exactly what occurred.